Localization

 i18n configuration

-After you created a language file, add its name to the i18n.ts config file.
+After you created a language file, add its name to the routing.ts config file.

 For example, if you created a fr.json file, include fr when you define the locales: